-At the Annual Journalism Funders Gathering 2023 in New York City, several panels discussed how to most effectively fund independent journalism.
-On one of these panels, the JX Fund was invited to report on its efforts to support media in exile, which play an important role in closing the information gaps that arise in authoritarian countries.
+The Annual Journalism Funders Gathering 2023 in New York City discussed how independent journalism can be promoted.
+The JX Fund also spoke about its support for independent media in exile, which play an important role in closing information gaps, especially in authoritarian countries.

 At this year’s Exile Media Forum in Hamburg, exiled journalists from around the world shared their experiences and strategies for continuing their work in exile.
 Although the reasons they have had to go into exile are as different as the conditions in their respective countries of residence, the challenges they face are often very similar.